 Part of the traditional territory of the Gespe’gewa’gi Mi’gmaw, who have an interest in conserving Restigouche’s resources and cultural heritage

-Forestry on public land is an important part of the region’s economy - increased conservation and ecologically-responsible forest management will help us sell forest products to an increasingly environmentally conscious marketplace.
+Forestry on public land is an important part of the region’s economy - increased conservation and ecologically responsible forest management will help us sell forest products to an increasingly environmentally conscious marketplace.

-Our vision is that the Restigouche Watershed area conserves the diversity of natural habitats and wildlife across the Restigouche River watershed (in New Brunswick and Quebec) and supports vibrant human communities and sustainable forest and river-based economies.
+Our vision is that the Restigouche River Watershed conserves the diversity of natural habitats and wildlife across the Restigouche River watershed (in New Brunswick and Quebec) and supports vibrant human communities and sustainable forest and river-based economies.